-The Office of Student Life Programs or the Department of Athletics, Physical Education and Recreation will provide a copy of the law to the heads of all groups, teams and student organizations.
-Each group, team or organization shall distribute a copy of the law to each of its members, plebes, pledges or applicants for membership.
-It shall be the duty of each such group, team or organization, acting through its designated officer, to deliver annually to the Office of Student Life Programs (with exception of varsity teams and club sports, that may deliver acknowledgements to the Department of Athletics, Physical Education and Recreation) an acknowledgement stating that such group, team or organization has received a copy of the law, that each of its members, plebes, pledges, or applicants has received a copy of the law, and that such group, team or organization understands and agrees to comply with the provisions of this section and sections 17 and 18.
-Copies of the law are available at the Office of Student Life Programs and the Department of Athletics, Physical Education and Recreation.
+The Division of Student Life and/or the Department of Athletics, Physical Education, and Recreation will provide a copy of the law to the heads of all groups, teams, and student organizations.
+Each group, team, or organization shall distribute a copy of the law to each of its members, pledges, or applicants for membership.
+It shall be the duty of each such group, team, or organization, acting through its designated officer, to deliver annually to the Division of Student Life (with exception of varsity teams and club sports, that may deliver acknowledgements to the Department of Athletics, Physical Education and Recreation) an acknowledgement stating that such group, team, or organization has received a copy of the law, that each of its members, pledges, or applicants has received a copy of the law, and that such group, team, or organization understands and agrees to comply with the provisions of this section and sections 17 and 18.
+Copies of the law are available at the Division of Student Life and the Department of Athletics, Physical Education, and Recreation.

 MIT considers acts of hazing to be extremely serious offense to the community and will treat offenders accordingly.
 The Institute considers the practice of "showering," in which students are placed in the shower against their will by other individuals, as a form of hazing; therefore, "showering" is prohibited.

 All members of the MIT community are expected to conduct themselves with proper respect for one another and for each other's property.